suiet/wallet-kit/website/docs/advanced/darkmode.md

 ::: -->

 :::caution
-Rules about dark mode must be imported / declared **AFTER** the default css file.
+Rules about dark mode must be imported / declared **AFTER** the default CSS file.
 :::

 ```scss